open-company/open-company-storage/README.md

 ## Technical Design

-The storage service is composed of 7 main responsibilities:
+The Storage service is composed of 7 main responsibilities:

 - CRUD of orgs, boards, stories and entries
 - Access control to orgs, boards, stories and entries